FunkinCrew/Funkin/docs/guides/weeks.md

 ### Step 4.
 Week Names

-Underneath the song list, there should be another array called "weekNames".
+Underneath the song list, there should be another array called `weekNames`.
 Creating a new line in that array, just enter a string that represents what you want the week to be called.

 Example
 ---